Electric vs Petrol Cars in India: Cost Compared

 Annual saving: Rs 90,546

-The electricity cost advantage is massive — roughly 80% lower running costs.
-But here is the thing that many EV articles gloss over: these numbers assume you can charge at home.
-If you live in an apartment where home charging is not possible and you rely entirely on public fast chargers, your annual cost jumps to about Rs 37,500 for the Nexon EV.
+Running costs are roughly 80% lower on electricity.
+That's not a typo.
+But here's something many EV articles gloss over: these numbers assume you can charge at home.
+If you live in an apartment where home charging isn't possible and you rely entirely on public fast chargers, your annual cost jumps to about Rs 37,500 for the Nexon EV.
 Still cheaper than petrol, but the gap shrinks significantly.
+Keep that in mind.

 Option 1: Standard Wall Socket (15A)